Sunbird-cQube/community/use/datasource_configuration.md

 ![cQube latest software architecture](../.gitbook/assets/cQube_architecture_latest.png)

+**NOTE: Python file for new metrics (in the above architecture) is not be supported now, will be enabled in future.**

 Below is the link for sample configuration file format

 [sample configuration file](https://github.com/Sunbird-cQube/community/blob/master/use/textbook_distribution.csv)

 **steps to create the configuration file**